Skip to content

 This way, you will prevent:

-• Deep penetration in the casting to avoid cracking from rapid expansion or contraction.
+- Deep penetration to avoid cracking from rapid expansion or contraction.

-• A wide heat-affected zone (HAZ) will be narrow.
+- A wide heat-affected zone (HAZ).
 The HAZ is the area next to the welded joint that gets harder and more brittle when you weld.
 It is where most of the cracks appear.

 Of course, you must not set the heat too low.
 The puddle must be easy to control, and the weld metal must fill the edges.